TIMELY: FAQs for University Employees about Possible Federal Immigration Enforcement Actions on University Property

 The UC Berkeley Office of Legal Affairs (OLA) offers timely legal advice to campus leadership, faculty and staff, seeks to anticipate and offer creative solutions to legal problems, works to resolve legal disputes, and advocates on behalf of the campus.
 OLA also serves as liaison between the campus and the UC Office of General Counsel in Oakland.
 OLA strives to be a valued and trusted partner, recognized for creativity, expertise, service orientation, and commitment to UC Berkeley's mission and values.

 MEET THE OFFICE OF LEGAL AFFAIRS STAFF

-Liane Ko is the campus Public Records Coordinator and Subpoena Coordinator.
+Liane Wong is the campus Public Records Coordinator and Subpoena Coordinator.
 She is responsible for managing the University responses to public records requests and subpoenas.
 Liane provides guidance, consultation, and training to custodians of records with the interpretation and application of the California Public Records Act (CPRA) and Information Practices Act (IPA).
-Liane has over 18 years of campus experience ranging from project and policy development, business operations, human resources, and data management.
+Liane joined the campus in 1997, with experience ranging from project and policy development, business operations, human resources, and data management.
 Liane earned her B.S. in Business Administration and M.P.A. in Public Administration from California State University, Hayward.
 She also completed the 13-month campus Leadership Development Program (LDP) in 2005.

 Lupe joined the Office of Legal Affairs in July 2012, as Executive Assistant.
-Among other duties, Lupe has primary calendaring responsibilities for Legal Affairs counsel.
+Among other duties, Lupe provides paralegal support and calendaring for Legal Affairs counsel.
 Previously, she worked at the Berkeley Art Museum and Pacific Film Archive in all areas of the museum's operations.
-During the last 10 years, Lupe served as the executive assistant to the museum director and its board of trustees.
+During the last 10 year, Lupe served as the executive assistant to the museum director and its board of trustees.